Climate Mobility FAQ

 And we know the numbers will likely increase as extreme weather events become more frequent and more intense due to ‘baked-in’ warming of Earth’s atmosphere.
 The ensuing ‘disasters on steroids’, as the Director of UNSW's Kaldor Centre for International Refugee Law, Professor Jane McAdam, puts it, will result in ever more people at risk.

-Map of internal displacements caused by disasters in 2022 (IDMC)
+Map of internal displacements by conflict and disasters in 2023.

 The October 2021 White House Report on the Impact of Climate Change on Migration emphasised: ‘Policy and programming efforts made today and in coming years will impact estimates of people moving due to climate-related factors.’